--WE’RE NOT TALKING ABOUT ME, WE’RE WONDERING

 When it’s lost its one great love

-would be a good time to blame the moon
+be a good time to blame the moonor raise a glass

 slice a finger